Clash Detection UI#

 Create Markup: If Markup extension is active, creates a markup (annotation in 3D scene with a 2D whiteboard overlay) for all selected clashes.
 For more information about Markups, please refer to Markup documentation page.

-Filter View to Only Show Object A Clashes and Filter View to Only Show Object B Clashes: Limits the results view to only show clashes of object A or B. Such filter can be removed by clearing the Search field.
+Filter View to Only Show Object A Clashes and Filter View to Only Show Object B Clashes: Limits the results view to only show clashes of object A or B. Such filters can be removed by clearing the Search field.
 It is not available if more that one row is selected!

 When you click the menu icon, you can see several options:

-Show Full Paths of Clashing Objects: Check this to show full paths of clashing objects in the list
+Show Full Paths of Clashing Objects: Check this to show full paths of clashing objects in the list.